Shireen Hunter: Views

-Hunter is known to have authored one of the very first articles on the question of identity within the post-Soviet Republic of Azerbaijan.
+Hunter is known to have authored one of the first articles on the question of identity within the post-Soviet Republic of Azerbaijan.
 Hunter's field research about Azerbaijan's political elite and their pan-Turkist irredentist views towards Iran puts emphasis on the detestation by such elites of Iranian Azeri nationalists.
-Her research also put emphasis on how the ruling establishment in Azerbaijan's capital of Baku are anxious about a feasible irredentist counter-claim by Iran and its Azeri elites on the Republic of Azerbaijan, and the fear that ethnic nationalist irredentism may boomerang back at them.
+Her research also put emphasis on how the ruling establishment in Azerbaijan's capital of Baku are anxious about a feasible irredentist counter-claim by Iran and its Azeri elites on the Republic of Azerbaijan, and how they fear that ethnic nationalist irredentism may boomerang back at them.
 According to Hunter, the existence of pro-Iranian sentiments among the inhabitants of the southern parts of the Azerbaijan Republic serve as evidence that concerns of this kind are perhaps legitimate.

 Personal life

 Hunter was born in Tabriz, Iran and is an Iranian Azeri.
 She is married to Robert E. Hunter.